General François Charles Jean Pierre Marie d'Avranges d'Haugeranville

 Pronunciation:

 In 1805 d'Avranges d'Haugeranville was promoted to capitaine in the 16th Dragoons and when the Grande Armée marched east that year he served with them and fought at Ulm and Austerlitz.
-The next year he was promoted to chef d'escadrons in the 1st Dragoons and he served at the Battle of Jena in Prussia.
+The next year he was promoted to chef d'escadron in the 1st Dragoons and he served at the Battle of Jena in Prussia.
 In January of 1807 d'Avranges d'Haugeranville was named major of the 4th Dragoons and the next month he served at Eylau.
 That May he was named an aide-de-camp to Marshal Murat and in June he served at the Battle of Friedland.
 Less than two weeks after that battle, d'Avranges d'Haugeranville was promoted to colonel of the 6th Cuirassiers and assigned to General d'Espagne's division.
 In March of 1808 he was recognized as a Baron of the Empire and then in October he was recognized as a Knight of the Order of Maximilian Joseph of Bavaria.

-In 1809 d'Avranges d'Haugeranville was serving with the Army of Germany and he took part in the Danube campaign.
+In 1809 d'Avranges d'Haugeranville served with the Army of Germany and he took part in the Danube campaign against Austria.
 That May he fought at the Battle of Aspern-Essling where he was wounded by a shot of grapeshot to the left arm.
 Six weeks later d'Avranges d'Haugeranville fought at the Battle of Wagram where he was again wounded, this time by a shot to the left leg.
 In 1811 he was named a major in the Chasseurs à Cheval of the Guard and in 1812 he served in Russia and fought at the Battle of Borodino.
 After surviving the retreat, d'Avranges d'Haugeranville was promoted to général de brigade in February of 1813.
 He took part in the campaigns in Saxony that year, commanding a brigade of cavalry.
 That October d'Avranges d'Haugeranville fought at the Battle of Leipzig where his right leg was broken by a ball and he was then taken prisoner.
 Most likely due to his wound, he was released on parole in December and he returned to France where he was put on leave to recover.

 Bibliography